strangerstudios/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.4.2 - 2024-02-18 =
+* ENHANCEMENT: Added the Albanian Leke to the list of supported currencies. #3305 (@MaryOJob)
+* BUG FIX: Fixed an issue where sites using the Payflow gateway would no longer be able to use that gateway after it was marked as deprecated. #3306 (@dparker1005)

 = 3.4.1 - 2024-02-14 =
 * ENHANCEMENT: Added a `!!refund_date!!` email template variable to the refund email template. #3301 (@kimcoleman)
 * ENHANCEMENT: Added a `!!check_gateway_label!!` email template variable to the checkout check email template to show the set gateway label. #3301 (@kimcoleman)